Scalable web pages made easy.

 Not really.
-The only issue at this time remains with Apple Safari.
-Even in macOS 10.13 High Sierra, Safari does not scale
+The only issue at this time remains with Apple Safari in macOS 10.14 Mojave and below.
+In those versions Safari does not scale

 font-size smoothly.
 It rounds font sizes down every half pixel, so as the font is scaled, some intermediate sizes jump to the next whole pixel size.
 This generally affects small text much more than large.
 And it can make paragraphs wrap differently on occasion.
 But generally speaking, it's a minor annoyance, and rarely gets in the way.

 Visit our github account and clone the repository to check it out.
 If you'd like to contribute to the project, we'd love to have you!
 Just let us know.

 If you need help with this or any of our other open source projects, Fynydd can consult with you to get your project moving in the right direction.
 Just let us know by visiting our contact page where you can reach out or talk to us directly on our free slack community.